Services

 SLA details

-The details page of an SLA displays information about whether the SLA is enabled or not, followed by the name of the SLA.
-In the details section, you’ll find information about:
+The details page of an SLA displays information about whether the SLA is enabled, followed by its name.
+The details section includes:

-• SLO (Service Level Objective): Specifies the required uptime, excluding planned downtimes, for that service.
+• SLO (Service Level Objective): Specifies the required uptime, excluding planned downtimes.

 • Schedule: Displayed as Always (Zabbix’s 24x7 option) or as a detailed custom schedule.